Table of Contents:

 Gathering the proper paperwork and correctly filing Form 941-X can be a hassle.
 And, if you improperly claim the ERC, you could face having to repay the credit amount, additional penalties, and accrued interest.

 Working with a Refund Specialist that lives and breathes ERC legislation offers you the surest way to facilitate your business payroll tax refund as soon as possible.
-Innovation Refunds is a team of independent tax attorneys and CPAs aim to help businesses unlock their maximum refunds.
-It takes less than 8 minutes to determine whether IR can help your business get started on its Employee Retention Credit journey.
+Innovation Refunds is a team of independent tax attorneys and CPAs aim to help businesses unlock their eligible refunds.
+Check your eligibility and we'll determine whether IR can help your business get started on its Employee Retention Credit journey.